Japanese Patterns of Design

 Shinmei Festival

-Also called Onibi-daki, Sagicho, etc., a kind of fire festival for the koshogatsu (New Year’s Day).
+Also called Onibi-daki, Sagicho, etc., it is a kind of fire festival for Koshogatsu (New Year’s Day).
 Shinmeisai, Tondo, Donto Festival, etc.

 Mochitsuki (rice cake pounding)